Smith & Wesson: SW99 Series

 S&W reached an agreement with Walther to produce variations of the P99 line of pistols.
-Branded as the SW99, the pistol is available in several calibres, including 9 mm, .40 S&W, and .45 ACP, and in both full size and compact variations.
+Branded as the SW99, the pistol is available in several calibers, including 9 mm, .40 S&W, and .45 ACP, and in both full size and compact variations.
 Under the terms of the agreement, Walther produced the frames, and Smith & Wesson produced the slide and barrel.
 The pistol has several cosmetic differences from the original Walther design and strongly resembles a hybrid between the P99 and the Sigma series.

 M&P Series

 In 2005, Smith & Wesson debuted a new polymer-framed pistol intended for the law enforcement market.
 Dubbed the M&P (for Military and Police), its name was meant to evoke S&W's history as the firearm of choice for law enforcement agencies through its previous lineup of M&P revolvers.
 The M&P is a completely new design with no parts interchangeable with any other pistol including the Sigma.
 The new design not only looks completely different from the Sigma but feels completely different with 3 different backstraps supplied with each M&P. Many of the ergonomic study elements that had been incorporated into the Sigma and the SW99 were brought over to the M&P. The improved trigger weight and feel, and unique takedown method (not requiring a dry pull of the trigger) were meant to set the M&P apart from both the Sigma and the popular Glock pistols.

-The M&P is available in 9×19mm, .40 S&W, 5.7x28mm, and .357 SIG.
+The M&P is available in 9×19mm, .40 S&W, 5.7x28mm, .22 WMR, and .357 SIG.
 Also, a .22 LR M&P was developed with Carl Walther and is made in Germany.
 A .45 ACP model was released in early 2007, after making its debut at the SHOT Show.
 In addition, compact versions are available in .22LR, 9×19mm, .40 S&W, .357 SIG, and .45 ACP.
 The .22LR Compact is made by Smith & Wesson in the United States.
 Subcompact versions are available in 9×19mm, .40 S&W and .45 ACP.

 SD VE Series

 Smith & Wesson introduced the SD VE series in 2012 to remake and improve the canceled Smith & Wesson SD.
-The SD VE design has an improved self-defence trigger and a comfortable, ergonomic, textured grip.
+The SD VE design has an improved self-defense trigger and a comfortable, ergonomic, textured grip.
 The SD VE also features an improved stainless steel barrel and slide that the S.D. did not include.
-The Smith & Wesson SD VE is available in 9×19mm and .40 S&W calibres in either a standard-capacity version (16+1-round capacity for SD9 VE and 14+1 for SD40 VE) or the low-capacity version (10+1-round capacity for both calibres.)
+The Smith & Wesson SD VE is available in 9×19mm and .40 S&W calibers in either a standard-capacity version (16+1-round capacity for SD9 VE and 14+1 for SD40 VE) or the low-capacity version (10+1-round capacity for both calibers.)